2026 CAMINO DE SANTIAGO PILGRIMAGE, SPAIN đŸ‡Ș🇾

 WHERE AND WHEN SHOULD I LAND?
 TAKE OFF FROM?

-Plan to land in A Coruña or Santiago de Compostela on June 21st.
+Plan to land in A Coruña or Santiago de Compostela on June 22nd.

-We’ll start walking on June 22nd and arrive in Santiago on June 26th.
+We’ll start walking on June 23rd and arrive in Santiago on June 27th.

-Plan to fly out on June 27th from either airport.
+Plan to fly out on June 28th from either airport.

 Photo courtesy of Alina Enggist, captured while she lay in a field of dandelions.

-She did eventually sit up to picnic — yes, picnic.
+She did eventually sit up to picnic, yes, picnic.
 The verb. 😉

 Patron Saint of Cuteness and Siestas at km 72

-Pure arrival energy in Santiago de Compostela— my friend Gwendoline was serenaded and adorned by traditional musicians.
+Pure arrival energy in Santiago de Compostela— my friend Gwendoline was serenaded and adorned by traditional Galician musicians.
 Bagpipes and all.

 Ta-daa!
 (And featuring the sexy Tevas!)